raihanannafi/bvarta/readme.md

 # Cypress Test Script for https://reqres.in/api/users API

+To clone it, you can go to https://github.com/raihanannafi/bvarta

 This repository contains a Cypress test script for testing the API endpoints of the website `https://reqres.in/api/users`.
 The test script leverages test data stored in JSON format within the `fixtures` directory to perform various test cases.
 Additionally, a simple database with JSON format is provided in the `fixtures` directory to validate the API responses.

 ## Dynamic test / Data Driven Test